 The following tips might help you decide if The Amazing Race, or any other location, ids right for your team.

-1. Communication - ensure you communicate your teams concerns and abilities with the person designing your race, and even more importantly, communicate the responses back to your team so they can make a decision whether the race is appropriate for them.
+Ensure you communicate your teams’ concerns and abilities with the person designing your race, and even more importantly, communicate the responses back to your team so they can make a decision whether the race is appropriate for them.

 Talk to your provider about your concerns and drill down into different scenarios to ensure The Amazing Race is right for your team!

-If you are considering a Sydney Amazing Race for your team and need some advice, please call us on 1300 733385
+If you are considering a Sydney Amazing Race for your team and need some advice, please call us.

 Check out our Amazing Race Sydney page here for some ideas…